open-energy-transition/form-energy-storage/documentation/01-installation.md

 ## Fork and Clone the Repository

-In the **Create a new fork** pop-up menu, shown in the figure below, deselect the default Copy the `main` branch only option.
+To make modifications to the existing code base, it is necessary to create your own fork of this repository.
+In the **Create a new fork** pop-up menu, shown in the figure below, deselect the default 'Copy the `main` branch only' option.

 :::{admonition} Fork this repository!
 :class: tip